 Hospital Encounter:

 On 30 June, patient presented at the ED of his local hospital with the following presenting signs and symptoms: fever, productive cough, dyspnea for 3 days, severe thirst, muscle weakness and increasing lethargy since onset of respiratory symptoms, warm dry skin, dry oral mucosa, blurred vision and mental confusion.
-Diagnostic tests showed: chest x-ray showed lobar pneumonia, spot blood glucose level 30 mmol/L (540.5 mg/dl), serum osmolality = 325 mOsm/kg, serum pH = 7.40.

 The treating physician diagnosed the patient to be suffering from lobar pneumonia and HHNS.
 The patient was treated in the hospital and discharged back to the care of his PCP.
 An electronic discharge summary was sent to the PCP.